WrestleWar '91: Event

-After the second bout there was a promo segment where Alexandra York indicated that she wanted to expand the York Foundation.
+In a promo segment, Alexandra York indicated that she wanted to expand the York Foundation.
 She then stated that the York Foundation computer predicted that fellow member Terry Taylor would win his match before 15 minutes and 20 seconds had elapsed during the match.

-The third bout was a singles match with Bobby Eaton taking on Brad Armstrong.
+Next, Bobby Eaton took on Brad Armstrong.
 Eaton won the match by pinfall following an Alabama Jam.

-The fourth bout was a tag team match pitting Itsuki Yamazaki and Mami Kitamura against Miki Handa and Miss A. The match ended when Yamazaki pinned Miss A using a roll-up.
+The third match was a tag team match pitting Itsuki Yamazaki and Mami Kitamura against Miki Handa and Miss A. The match ended when Yamazaki pinned Miss A using a roll-up.

-The fifth bout was a singles match between Buddy Landel and Dustin Rhodes.
+In the fourth match, Buddy Landel faced Dustin Rhodes.
 Rhodes won the match by pinfall following a bulldog.

-Following the fifth bout, a skit aired in which Missy Hyatt entered the male locker room to carry out interviews, only to be chased out by Stan Hansen (a reference to an incident in the New England Patriots' locker room involving Lisa Olson that took place in September 1990).
+Next, Missy Hyatt entered the male locker room to carry out interviews, only to be chased out by Stan Hansen (a reference to an incident in the New England Patriots' locker room involving Lisa Olson that took place in September 1990).

-The sixth bout was a tag team match pitting The Royal Family (Jack Victory and Rip Morgan) against The Young Pistols (Steve Armstrong and Tracy Smothers).
+The fifth match was a tag team match pitting The Royal Family (Jack Victory and Rip Morgan) against The Young Pistols (Steve Armstrong and Tracy Smothers).
 The match ended when The Royal Family attempted to give Smothers a double suplex, only for Armstrong to dropkick them resulting in Smothers landing atop Morgan and pinning him.
 The power to the Arizona Veterans Memorial Coliseum went out during the match.

-The seventh bout was a no disqualification match pitting Terry Taylor against The Z-Man.
-Taylor won the bout by pinfall using a roll-up.
+In a no disqualification match Terry Taylor defeated "Z-Man" Tom Zenk using a roll-up.

-Following the seventh bout, Paul E. Dangerously (dressed as a matador) interviewed the Argentinean wrestler El Gigante.
-After Dangerously repeatedly insulted Latin Americans, El Gigante gave him a body slam.
+Next, Paul E. Dangerously (dressed as a matador) interviewed the Argentinean wrestler El Gigante.
+After Dangerously repeatedly insulted Latin Americans, El Gigante body slammed him.